 We give you the scuttlebutt on academic journals—aiding you in selecting the right journal for publication—in reviews that are sometimes snarky, sometimes lengthy, always helpful.
 Written by Princeton University graduate students and Wendy Laura Belcher.

-For those interested in publishing on an individual postcolonial author or text; a critique of contemporary postcolonial theories; or a postcolonial approach to canonical texts.
+For those interested in publishing on texts written in English after 1950, particularly on an individual postcolonial author or text; a critique of contemporary postcolonial theories; or a postcolonial approach to canonical texts.